astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial4.rst

 This section of the :ref:`hod_modeling_tutorial0`, illustrates a more complex example of a component model that that you have written yourself.
-What follows is basically just a more full-features version of the previous :ref:`hod_modeling_tutorial3` that illustrates a few more tricks.
+What follows is basically just a more full-featured version of the previous :ref:`hod_modeling_tutorial3` that illustrates a few more tricks.

 .. _overview_hod_tutorial_example4: